 Cell Number – Your batteries have to be the same cell count number.
 You can only charge 2S battery with 2S batteries, and 3S with 3S and so on.

 Capacity and C-Rating – Batteries connected in parallel may be of different capacities, but within reasonable range.
-For example 1000mAh pack can mix with 1500mAh.
-They can also be different C Rating (Lipo batteries can be charged at 1C safely)
+For example a 4S 1500mAh pack can mix with a 4S 1600mAh.
+They can also be slightly different C Rating (Lipo batteries can be charged at 1C safely).
+But we recommend only parallel charge batteries of the same brand and model to minimize the risk

 Discharge State – The batteries should be at similar voltage level to be safe, but they don’t have to be at the exact same voltage, some tiny differences are allowed.
 Many people consider the difference within 0.1V is acceptable.
 The voltage difference will be neutralized when you plug them in.
 If the voltage difference is large, it would cause a very large current going between packs and could possibly burn your parallel board, the wires on the battery, or even the lipo itself.